 We sometimes receive reports of errors in videos that have already been corrected with a small text box in the lower right-hand corner.

 Image caption: A screenshot of a video titled Olfaction: structure and function.
 The video screenshot shows a drawing of the sinus cavity and its structures.
-In the lower right corner of the video screenshot, there is a red arrow pointing to the correction text box, which identifies and corrects a spelling error in a label on the sinus cavity drawing.
+In the lower right corner of the video screenshot, there is a pink arrow pointing to the correction text box, which identifies and corrects a spelling error in a label on the sinus cavity drawing.

 Corrections are not visible in full-screen mode.
 Please watch the videos in small-screen mode first, so you can see if corrections have already been made.